What Is a Usability Testing Report and What Should It Include

 It is important to take away constructive insights from your report and put them to good use.
-Implementing the findings into positive solutions will result in a much better UX.
+Implementing the findings into positive solutions will result in a much improved UX.

 - Take advantage of quotes

-To make your reports more credible, try to incorporate user quotes.
-Adding direct quotes from the participants clarifies the user viewpoint and makes your reports powerful.
+To make your reports more credible, try to incorporate user statements.
+Adding direct quotes from the participants clarifies the basis of user viewpoint and gives your reports a greater impact.
 They also add character to your report and keep its readers engaged.

 - Remember about the next steps

 Always summarize your report with the proposed next steps.
 Having a solid plan of action to improve your product will enhance your report.
-Propose discussions and presentations that you should organize in the future based on the report findings.
-This will not only promote teamwork but will also pave the way for product optimization.
+Propose discussions and presentations that you should organize in the future based on the findings of your report.
+This will not only promote teamwork, but will also pave the way for product optimization.

-Once you are armed with the above-mentioned great tips, try investing in a tool that can compile and organize your data in the best way possible.
+Once you are armed with the aforementioned tips, try investing in a tool that can compile and organize your data in the best way possible.